Why Deuteronomy Cancels Some Debts and Keeps Others

 Every creditor shall release what he has lent to his neighbor.
 He shall not exact it of his neighbor, his brother, because the LORD’s release has been proclaimed.

-Jubilee sounds like an economic fairy tale—every seven years, debts erased, slaves freed, land restored.
-But when you read the fine print, it gets stranger: the mercy doesn’t extend to everyone.
-Israelite debts are canceled.
-Foreign ones aren’t.
-Why?
+This release—this Jubilee—sounds like an economic fairy tale—every seven years, debts are erased, slaves are freed, and land is restored.
+But when you read the fine print, it gets even stranger: the mercy doesn’t extend to everyone.
+Israelite debts are canceled, but foreign ones aren’t.

-At first glance, it seems unfair in two ways.
+At first glance, Jubilee seems unfair in two ways.
 First, if we both agreed to a loan, I have a right to expect to be paid back.
 Second, if God values mercy, why draw a national boundary around it?
 Why forgive your brother but not your neighbor?
-But the tension in Deuteronomy 15 invites curiosity, not outrage.
-It’s not about favoritism.
-It’s about formation: God teaching His people how to embody His mercy in real-world economics.
+This tension in Deuteronomy 15 invites us to inquire more deeply.
+When we do, we discover not favoritism but formation: God teaching His people how to embody His mercy in real-world economics.

 God’s Economics: Mercy by Design

-The Jubilee system wasn’t an afterthought.
-It was a feature of Israel’s covenant life, a rhythm designed to keep wealth from ossifying and hearts from hardening.
+The Jubilee system was a foundational feature of Israel’s covenant life, a rhythm designed to keep wealth from ossifying and hearts from hardening.
 Every seventh year, creditors released what they had lent to fellow Israelites.
-The poor found breathing room again.
-The economy of God ran on grace, not endless accumulation.
+The poor, or those who had become poor, found breathing room again.

 If you read Leviticus 25, you’ll notice the same pattern: every seventh year is a sabbath for the land, and after seven of those—forty-nine years—comes the grand Jubilee, when even ancestral land reverts to its original family.
 Debt forgiveness, sabbath rest, and gleaning laws in Leviticus 19 all hum to the same tune: mercy is not optional in God’s kingdom.